Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 Waterfall-like processes intend to bring predictability and clarity to a world that is neither: organisations using those processes are unable to adapt fast enough and base their plans on assumptions that do not hold.

-## Agile: Admitting the world is unpredictably complex
+## Agile: admitting the world is unpredictably complex

 Agile mindset is about admitting that the environment is quite complex, not static, and that affects the way we should be growing our software products and services.
 Complexity means it's impossible to predict the future, no matter how well you think you are planning it.
 You need to go forward in small steps and learn as much as you can, and use those learnings to guide you further.